 In this course, students begin a more in-depth study of French grammar and vocabulary as they improve their mastery of the four communicative skills (listening, speaking, reading and writing).
-Conversation will be more advanced and writing assignments will be more extensive at the intermediate level.
+Reading assignments (from literary, journalistic and Internet sources) will be more advanced and writing assignments will be more extensive at the Intermediate level.
 3 hrs./wk.